Data-Science-Tanoshimu/steam-data-dashboard/README.md

 # steam-data-dashboard

 ### Intro
-This GCP application is a streamlit-based dashboard that visualizes the daily max user data on the Steam platform.
-The data that the dashboard uses is gathered and formatted using a webscraping function built using GCP Cloud Run and the data is stored in a Cloud Storage bucket.
+This streamlit-based dashboard that visualizes the daily max user data on the Steam platform created using Cloud Run in GCP.

+This application uses the following GCP services:
+  - Cloud Schedule
+  - Cloud Pub/Sub
+  - Cloud Function
+  - Cloud Run
+  - Cloud Storage
+  - Cloud Container Registry

 ---